-My name is Karl.
+My name is Thomas.
 I lost my left leg to bone cancer 29 years ago at age 23.
 I spent one year in hospital with amputation, chemotherapy and several operations related to complications with an infection in the stump.

 Many improvements I have had with prosthetic technology and living as an above knee amputee have been inspired by contacts with fellow amputees.
 Some things I wish someone had shown me 20 years earlier.
 That’s the reason why I started ampulife.com, a purely private website: I want to inform, inspire and encourage.
 And I want fellow amputees, family members and prosthetic professionals to contribute by commenting on my articles.

 What matters most for an amputee in terms of quality of life is this, I believe: